Pentagon needs more details to evaluate BAE-EADS merger: Donley

 “I don’t think we know the BAE-EADS final configuration,” Donley told reporters at the annual meeting of the Air Force Association, a booster group that includes current and retired service members and industry executives.

-“We just have to wait until they’re done, until the Department of Defense can assess what the conditions (or) the governance for such a merger would be,” Donley said.
+“We just have to wait until they’re done, until the Department of Defense can assess what the conditions (or) the governance for such a merger would be,” Donley said, adding that he had already been in touch with Pentagon acquisition chief Frank Kendall about the issue.

 Air Force Major General Christopher Bogdan told reporters at the conference that he did not anticipate major concerns about the impact of a BAE-EADS merger on the F-35 Joint Strike Fighter program.